rqzbeh/Deal_Hunter/README.md

    python -m playwright install msedge
    ```

+   **Note**: The script uses your system-installed Microsoft Edge browser, not Playwright's bundled version.
+Make sure Microsoft Edge is installed on your system.

 3. Close Microsoft Edge if it's running, so the script can use your profile with saved logins.

 ## Usage